jclark/pc-ptp-ntp-guide/gps.md

 The module is a u-blox ZED-F9P.
 It's designed for precise positioning (RTK), but it also supports time mode.
 This is a dual band (L1/L2) module.
 It's a step up in both price and performance from the LEA-M8T used in the TS-1.

+The USB port on the ZED-F9P will be exposed as a USB device in Linux, typically `/dev/ttyACM0`.

 Note that this needs a dual band antenna for best performance.
 ![image](https://github.com/jclark/pc-ptp-ntp-guide/assets/499966/e5f35ce8-30de-4bff-a653-6cb765f83cda)